Website Preloader

 Research shows that attendance at school all day and every day positively affects learning, wellbeing, employment and life outcomes for children and young people.
 Learning is cumulative and it is disrupted if students often miss school.

-View the full policy details here.
+View the full policy details here

 Underdale High School’s behaviour support policy guides: